 In the fitness context, the humerus is fundamental to:

-- Strength Training: Exercises like bicep curls, tricep extensions, and shoulder presses rely on the humerus to transmit force between the upper body and forearm.
+- Strength Training: Exercises like Bicep curls, tricep extensions, and shoulder presses rely on the humerus to transmit force between the upper body and forearm.

 - Functional Movements: Activities such as pushing, pulling, and lifting engage the humerus to stabilise and direct movement.

-- Sports Performance: Throwing, swinging, and striking motions depend on the humerus for power and coordination.
+- Sports Performance: Throwing, swinging, and striking motions depend on the humerus for power and Coordination.

 Proper care of the humerus is essential to avoid injuries, particularly during high-impact or repetitive movements.
 Strengthening the surrounding muscles, maintaining flexibility, and practising proper form are key to protecting the humerus during fitness activities.